Am I a Freshman?

 Natural Science: 3 units

-*Taking the ACT/SAT is required for admission purposes for first time freshmen*
+*Taking the ACT or SAT is required for admission purposes for first time freshman students*

 Applying from California?
 Compare this section to the California A-G subject list

-Students must have a 3.0 weighted GPA in the academic core courses in order to be admitted to the University of Nevada.
-The academic courses include: English, Math, Social Sciences and Natural Sciences.
+Students must have a 3.0 weighted GPA in the academic core courses in order to be admitted to the University of Nevada, Reno.
+The academic courses include: English, math, social sciences and natural sciences.
 A weighted GPA takes into account the extra difficulty of honors, AP or IB classes.
-If you have not completed the required high school courses, you will not qualify for regular admission to Nevada, regardless of your GPA or test scores.

-If your GPA is between 2.5 and 2.9, you will be offered enrollment to a Nevada NSHE Community College.
+If you are not admissible, you will be offered enrollment to a Nevada NSHE Community College.
 You will be offered admission to a Nevada university once you have completed a minimum of 24 college transferable semester credits at a NSHE Community College and have a 2.5 GPA in all your coursework.

-Submit ACT or SAT I test scores to support your application for admission.
-Test scores are required for placement in first year courses and new freshman scholarships.
+Submit official ACT or SAT scores (directly from the testing agency) to complete your application for admission.
+Test scores are required for admission.
+Scores are also used for placement in first year courses and for new freshman scholarship consideration (if eligible.)

-The university will accept both the new (after March 2005) and old (prior to January 2005) ACT/SAT I tests.
-At this time, the university does not require the writing component.
+The University accepts the ACT and both the new (after March 2016) and old (prior to March 2016) SAT scores.
+At this time, the University does not require the writing component.

 Submit your final official high school transcript to support your application for admission.